Winery and Brewery Tours are all the rage now. Are these manufacturing enterprises or tourist sites? A little of both, but more of the latter.

 So have a cold beer and a sandwich.
-Or a bottle wine and a cheese and charcuterie tray.
-Or cocktails and hors d'ouvres, and enjoy the ambiance of the rolling green hills and lines of grape vines or whatever.
+Or a bottle of wine and a cheese and charcuterie tray Or cocktails and hors d'ouvres, and enjoy the ambiance of the rolling green hills and lines of grape vines or whatever.

 It is all about the experience - which pretty much sums up life.